 The stability of these places and the standard of living possible in these houses could vary dramatically.
 At times police would be invading and evicting people’s homes every day, or multiple times a day; and sometimes there would be squats in the legal process that would last months and months, with the police unable to gain entry.
 But eventually they were always closed, most of the time through the process of mass arrest or severe violence.
 Home invasions even when evictions were not taking place often involved repeated destruction of belongings including tents, blankets and other belongs they found, the nastiest tactics over the years was the use of pepper spray on tents and blankets, making them unusable and destroying copies of the Koran and Bibles.

 However violence and arrest in Calais, has never just been confined to living spaces.
-It is a daily reality that people face both while attempting to cross, but also whilst going about other aspects of daily life.
-The train stations, parks and just the street are repeatedly places where people have been targeted for ID controls, violence and arrestations.
+It is a daily reality that people face both while attempting to cross the border, but also whilst going about other aspects of daily life.
+The train stations, parks and just the street are places where people have been repeatedly targeted for ID checks (“controls”), violence and arrests.
 As well as constant surveillance and intimidation at the places where people go to eat at the different food distribution places there have been in Calais over the years.

 The police are not the only people who contribute to this policy of violence, repression or discrimination in Calais.
 The way the UK border operates and the fines imposed on truck drivers found with migrants inside means that violence at the hands of lorry drivers whilst crossing is also a significant risk.